yaml/yaml-spec/spec/spec.md

 Plain scalars must never contain the ["**`:`** "] and [" **`#`**"] character
 combinations.
-Such combinations would cause ambiguity with [mapping] [key: value pairs] and [comments].
+Such combinations would cause ambiguity with [mapping] [key/value pairs] and [comments].
 In addition, inside [flow collections], or when used as [implicit keys], plain scalars must not contain the ["**`[`**"], ["**`]`**"], ["**`{`**"], ["**`}`**"]